Skip Navigation Links

 Microsoft Visual Studio

-To add the ZipArchive Library functionality to your application you need to link the library with it.
+The project files can be found in the _projects folder in the library distribution sources package.
+By default, the most recent project files are copied to the source code folders.
+To add the ZipArchive Library functionality to your application, you need to link the library with it.
 You can do it e.g. with one of the following methods.
 In both cases you need to include ZipArchive.h header in your sources.

 Integration Method 1 (Simpler)